 In the spring of 1934 the muskrat hunt had been good at Rat Lake.
-We were astonished to find that muskrat prices had risen sharply over the previous year so that we had enough cash to take a holiday at our home on the prairies.
-We found the wide-open, flat, colourless land somehow foreign.
+We were astonished to find that muskrat prices had risen sharply over the previous year, so that we had enough cash to take a holiday at our home on the prairies.
+We found the wide open, flat, colourless land somehow foreign.
 We felt that we were not in step with this country.
 Economic conditions were, if anything, worse than on my visit of the previous summer.
 We could not get back to the north woods fast enough.

 We returned to Big River in July and purchased a summer grubstake.
 We returned to Rat Lake in Chris's sailboat via Stoney Lake and Stoney Creek.
-Stoney Creek, we found, was a fine navigable stream that ran through a heavily wooded, generally flat country where we paddled past feeding moose and deer and where songbirds sang us to sleep in the long twilight and where the waterfowl hatched their young in the backwaters and swampy grasslands at the creek's edge.
-Here ducks could be heard chuckling away in the reeds and talking it up with one another one of the happiest sounds I know.
+Stoney Creek, we found, was a fine navigable stream that ran through heavily wooded, generally flat country where we paddled past feeding moose and deer and where songbirds sang us to sleep in the long twilight and where the waterfowl hatched their young in the backwaters and swampy grasslands at the creek's edge.
+Here ducks could be heard chuckling away in the reeds and talking it up with one another-one of the happiest sounds I know.
 It was on this trip that we witnessed the phenomenon called will-o-the-wisp or swamp fire.
-We paddled down Rat Lake by night while the waters were calm, having been delayed most of the day by unfavourable headwinds.
+We paddled down Rat Lake by night while the waters were calm, having been delayed most of the day by unfavourable head winds.
 It was nearly midnight as we paddled along the west shore opposite a vast swamp, a light that resembled a hurricane lantern seen at a distance.
 The light did not bob or weave but appeared to drift away and then vanish.

-We spent part of the summer on Stony Lake where we worked for Joe Sheppard, a squat, ageing Englishman who had a history as a cook for the Hudson's Bay Company at some of its northern posts.
+We spent part of the summer on Stony Lake where we worked for Joe Sheppard, a squat, aging Englishman who had a history as a cook for the Hudson's Bay Company at some of its northern posts.
 Joe operated on Stoney Lake, a stopping place for winter teamsters who travelled back and forth, occupied with hauling fish from as far away as Buffalo (Churchill) and Snake (Pinehouse) lakes.
-We remodelled his big log house.
+We remodeled his big log house.
 Ab, as ever, handy with tools, renovated the place to Joe's liking.

 A few years earlier Chris Timson had worked for Joe and took as part payment two weanling pigs which he boated down to his cabin on Rat Lake to supply pork for the coming winter as a change from venison.
 He fashioned a pole pen for them and planned to feed them on ground oats he had brought along and fish from the lake.
-The shoats had become wary and wild, and as soon as they were released from the sack they climbed over the pole walls of the enclosure and vanished into the bush.
+The shoats had become wary and wild , and as soon as they were released from the sack they climbed over the pole walls of the enclosure and vanished into the bush.
 Chris tried to call them back and even put out food to lure them in.
 As a last resort he set traps, but they never returned.
 He decided that they had been killed by coyotes.

 The summer passed and early fall found us once more established on Rat Creek.
 All was as we had left it.
-Apparently, no one had travelled the creek while we were absent for more than a month.
+Apparently no one had travelled the creek while we were absent for more than a month.
 At this time we set up the old-style radio receiving set purchased from Chris.
 We had brought in new tubes and the cumbersome dry batteries which were vital to its operation.
 We strung up a copper wire aerial on two long spruce poles and raised them to hold the wire strung across the clearing.
 It was growing dusk when the operation was completed.
 We each donned a pair of earphones and plugged them into the wooden box.
 I turned on the switch.
 We heard organ music, the familiar "beautiful Ohio" came in loud and clear.
 Thereafter we spent the evenings listening to a wide selection of stations.
 Radio reception here was free of interference and static noises.
-The set would not receive during daylight hours, but by nightfall, we could pick up a range of stations from Winnipeg to Vancouver and stations in the central United States right down to the powerful transmitters on the Mexican border, particularly one used by Dr Brinkley to promote a health clinic.
+The set would not receive during daylight hours, but by nightfall we could pick up a range of stations from Winnipeg to Vancouver and stations in the central United States right down to the powerful transmitters on the Mexican border, particularly one used by Dr. Brinkley to promote a health clinic.

 We had the whole area to ourselves now that Chris Timson had moved north.
 However, we did have company in the form of several whiskey jacks and a red squirrel that came into the cabin and took bits of bread from our fingers.

-A great, waddling porcupine scrambled over the sill of the open door one day and I had to chase him out with the aid of a stick.
+A great, waddling porcupine scrambled over sill of the open door one day and I had to chase him out with the aid of a stick.
 When we were no longer bothered by mosquitoes and sandflies we took long hikes through the woods to hunt and just enjoy ourselves in the October woods where wet poplar leaves gave off scented vapours where they lay on the damp earth.
-On certain trails that skirted big muskegs, the aroma of decaying vegetation resembled the smell of coffee, particularly where we stepped into hummocks to pick red cranberries.
+On certain trails that skirted big muskegs the aroma of decaying vegetation resembled the smell of coffee, particularly where we stepped into hummocks to pick red cranberries.

 We began trapping operations a few days before the lake froze over.
 Ab in the sailboat plied the entire lake setting traps in the best locations.
-By freeze-up, we had a dozen foxes and coyotes, for, at last, we were getting our traps to work, thanks to some conversation I had heard from a drunken trapper in Big River.
+By freeze-up we had a dozen foxes and coyotes, for at last we were getting our traps to work, thanks to some conversation I had heard from a drunken trapper in Big River.
 We now knew something of how to bait traps and where and when to set them.
 We had all the meat we needed and a good supply of store food.
 We lived the life of Riley.

 I laid out a new trapline.
 Across the creek through the bush east and north of the cabin, I blazed a trail through the trees, through country hitherto unexplored by ourselves.
-I skirted the big muskegs near Voisin Lake and in tall timber, I climbed a great white spruce from which I could see the white expanse of Sled Lake in the distance to the north.
-From this point, I circled back to the creek to make a big loop that completed a full day of travelling to work the line.
+I skirted the big muskegs near Voisin Lake and in tall timber I climbed a great white spruce from which I could see the white expanse of Sled Lake in the distance to the north.
+From this point I circled back to the creek to make a big loop that completed a full day of travelling to work the line.
 I experimented with traps and several snare sets.

 From the cabin one day, I heard a tremendous coyote chorus to the east of the creek.
-Not only the usual howling but interspersed were yelps and snarls as one might expect them to make around a kill.
+Not only the usual howling, but interspersed were yelps and snarls as one might expect them to make around a kill.
 A few days later I came upon a concentration of coyote tracks in the snow which led me to a spot where they had killed and eaten a porcupine.
 Here was a bit of knowledge until then unknown to me, for I had considered a porcupine to be invulnerable to coyotes.
-Later on, I trapped a large male coyote in this vicinity.
+Later on I trapped a large male coyote in this vicinity.
 When I took off the pelt I scratched my hand on something sharp in the black nose.
 I found a long porcupine quill embedded just below the nostrils, two inches straight into the fleshy part of the nose, only the tip protruding.
 No swelling was noticeable, yet my tawny victim would have been in for a rough winter had his career not come to an abrupt end in my trap.
-A few days later I gathered in a prime red fox caught by the hindfoot in one of my trail sets.
+A few days later I gathered in a prime red fox caught by the hind foot in one of my trail sets.

 Meanwhile, Ab was having considerable success trapping mink along the lakeshore between the cabin and Timson's old headquarters.
 A strain of off-coloured mink that resembled somewhat the colour of a groundhog were playing merry hob in the muskrat runs all along the shore.
 Each den had been systematically entered by these diminutive assassins who burrowed through the earth straight down into the access tunnels.
 Each entrance hole had been later sealed by the muskrats by pushing up mud through the hole.
 After Ab had trapped four mink all signs and tracks of them vanished.
-The full effect of their depredations, however, would be felt later on.
-Down on Rat Creek, I caught a fine dark mink to add to our fur harvest.
+The full effect of their depradations, however, would be felt later on.
+Down on Rat Creek I caught a fine dark mink to add to our fur harvest.
 The weather was not unduly severe and the snowfall so light that we could range far and wide without snowshoes.
 We were already in the happy hunting ground where the Indian expects to go when he dies.
 The cabin was clean and comfortable, the radio received clearly in the evenings, and we had a supply of good books and magazines.
 We felt robustly healthy.

 Christmas was nearly upon us when we walked to Big River.
 Since the snow was not deep we legged it down Rat Lake, crossed over frozen swamp and meadow and sparse tree growth south of the lake.
 We were tougher and more seasoned now.
-We crossed over to the westward and struck the Crooked Lakeshore near Craddock's ranch.
+We crossed over to the westward and struck the Crooked Lake shore near Craddock's ranch.
 We made it to Ed's homestead ten miles out of Big River by nightfall.